BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Experiments

 \subsection{Asymmetric Learning Difficulty in Carbon vs. Thaw Objectives}

 We find that there is an asymmetry in learning difficulty between the two objectives across both site-specific and generalist settings.
-Fixed-weight agents demonstrate that carbon objectives are significantly easier to learn than thaw objectives, with thaw-preferred policies showing minimal or no learning progress in many cases.
+Fixed-weight agents demonstrate that carbon objectives are easier to learn than thaw objectives, with thaw-preferred policies showing minimal or no learning progress in many cases.
 This asymmetric learning landscape emerges from the underlying physics: carbon rewards provide clear, immediate feedback through biomass accumulation, while thaw rewards depend on complex seasonal energy balance dynamics with delayed and noisy signals.
+This is exacerbated by the necessary risk-averse formulation of the thaw objective, which reflects that permafrost degradation is often irreversible and more damaging than equivalent cooling is beneficial.